-The Southern Bridge connects Cincinnati, Ohio to Ludlow, Kentucky over the Ohio River, and carries Norfolk Southern Railroad.
+The Cincinnati Bridge connects Cincinnati, Ohio to Ludlow, Kentucky over the Ohio River, and carries Norfolk Southern Railroad.

 - Designation: Norfolk Southern